Kim Seon-dong (politician, born 1967): Early life and education

-Kim was born on September 9, 1967 in Goheung-gun, South Jeolla Province, South Korea.
+Kim was born on September 9, 1967, in Goheung County, South Jeolla Province, South Korea.
 He graduated from Korea University.

 Political career

-Representative of Suncheon (2011-2014)
+Representative of Suncheon (2011–2014)

 Kim ran under the Democratic Labor Party and was elected as representative of Suncheon in 2011 during snap elections.
 He opposed the passing of the United States-Korea Free Trade Agreement in 2011 and opened a can of tear gas in the National Assembly as a protest.
 As a result, he was removed from his position on June 12, 2014.
 He said he did not regret his actions.

 Presidential Nominee of the People's United Party (2016)

-Kim joined the People's United Party on March 20, 2016 along with Kim Jae-yeon; a fellow progressive politician.
+Kim joined the People's United Party on March 20, 2016, along with Kim Jae-yeon; a fellow progressive politician.
 He was the presidential nominee of the People's United Party for the 2017 South Korean presidential election.
 He came in eighth place however, only receiving 0.08% of the vote.